-This month’s BioBox covers the senses.
+This month’s BioBox covers the human senses.
 Of all five, smell is often the most overlooked, but it has a unique connection to memory that may surprise you.

 “What makes this association fascinating is that it’s strictly subjective.”